-If the product is $100, and you offer a 10% discount on all products in this subscription group, the customer will see they can subscribe to the product and get it for $90 instead of $100.
+If the product is $100, and you offer a 10% discount on all the goods in this subscription group, the customer will see they can subscribe to the product and get it for $90 instead of $100.

-The discount will be shown in the Shopify cart and in the Recurring Orders checkout.
+The discount will be shown in the Shopify cart and the Recurring Orders checkout.

 This type of product discount will apply on the customer's first recurring order and all future orders containing that product.
 As long as they continue to subscribe, they will receive the product at that discounted price.